PuntoPagos/documentacion/readme-english.md

 transaction has arrived correctly throught the token.
 In case the notification has not been received the commerce could verify the payment state with the following function: https://server/transaction/<token> and show the corresponding proofs.

-If the client couldn't complete the payment, Punto Pagos will redirect to the commerce failure URL, where the commerce can show the client that the transaction could not be processed.
+If the client couldn't complete the payment, PuntoPagos will redirect to the commerce failure URL, where the commerce can show the client that the transaction could not be processed.

 ```